Planet Groove

-Planet Groove is a music oriented talk show that premiered in late-1996 on BET, when the short-lived Unreal was cancelled.
+Planet Groove is a music oriented talk show that premiered in late 1996 on BET, when the short-lived Unreal was cancelled.
 This show's hostess was Rachel Stuart (who originally hosted Caribbean Rhythms).
 Like Video Soul, the show had a primetime slot, airing from 8PM-10PM (Eastern Time) as a 2-hour long music video program.
 It also had a Top-20 countdown on Fridays as well.

 Hour change/New time

 In late 1997, the show's time slot was changed to 7PM-9PM (Eastern).
 1998 saw a decrease in hours, going from two hours to one.

 Cancellation

-With decrease in popularity, the show was cancelled in 1999.
+With a decrease in popularity, the show was cancelled in 1999.
 Planet Groove was somewhat revived when BET launched 106 & Park in 2000.
-106 & Park was a top-ten video countdown show that aired live every weekday in the U.S. and Japan.
+106 & Park was a top-ten video countdown show that aired live every weekday in the United States and Japan.
 It was cancelled in 2014.